aawaheed/magic/backend/files/misc/common-startup-files/default-files/create-crud-ai-agent.md

 2. Create a new database and apply the schema.
    - You can apply the whole schema at once if you wish.
    - Offer the user to insert example records with your SQL function after having applied the schema.
+   - Optionally, if the user wants to use an existing database, retrieve its schema use it for the next step
 3. Generate CRUD AI functions for every single table in the database.
    - Search for "Create CRUD API" using your "get-context" method, unless you've already got this in your context, and use these example Hyperlambda Generator prompts as templates, except replace "HTTP endpoint" with "Executable Hyperlambda file".